 A common question about severe or persistent headaches is whether they can be caused by a serious underlying health problem, such as a brain tumor.

 Brain tumors are graded on a scale of 1 to 4, based on how malignant, or cancerous, they are, in an effort to anticipate the tumor’s likely growth rate.
 A grade of 1 is the least malignant, and is considered low-grade, while 4 is the most malignant and considered high-grade.

 Susan Johnson was diagnosed with a rare, slow-growing brain tumor in 1992.
 More than 25 years later, Susan is living with cancer — thanks to the chemotherapy, radiation, surgery and clinical trials that have kept her tumor at bay.

 Alex Berking, 24, is going through brain cancer treatment and experiencing a new connection to her late father—while drawing strength from his example.

-Medically reviewed by David Reardon, MD What is CNS lymphoma?
-Central nervous system (CNS) lymphoma is an extremely rare form of non-Hodgkin lymphoma that involves the brain and spinal cord, the primary components of your body’s central nervous system.
-Non-Hodgkin lymphoma is a type of cancer that originates in lymphocytes, infection-fighting white blood cells that … Continued
+Medically reviewed by David Reardon, MD Central nervous system (CNS) lymphoma is an extremely rare form of non-Hodgkin lymphoma that involves the brain and spinal cord, the primary components of your body’s central nervous system.
+Non-Hodgkin lymphoma is a type of cancer that originates in lymphocytes, infection-fighting white blood cells that make up your immune … Continued

 On what was supposed to be a memorable night for all the right reasons, things suddenly went terribly wrong for Marie Fricker.
 Arriving at Brigham and Women’s Hospital for the birth of her first grandchild, she began experiencing dueling discomforts that rooted her to a bench in the front lobby: a sensation of searing heat … Continued